thebluewolfofthenorth/Rock-Paper-Scissors-Lizard-Spock_Game/README.md

 ## Testing

-Please refer to <a href="https://github.com/thebluewolfofthenorth/yoga-mindfullnes-app"><em>here<em></a> for more information on testing PUST-Yoga-and-mindfullnes
+Please refer to <a href="https://github.com/thebluewolfofthenorth/Rock-Paper-Scissors-Lizard-Spock_Game"><em>here<em></a> for more information on testing Rock paper Game

 ## Deployment